fuxingloh/contented/packages/contented-example/docs/01-index.md

 # Contented

-[Contented](https://contented.dev) is a Markdown-based authoring workflow that encourage developer authoring within its contextual Git repository. `npm i @contentedjs/contented`
+[Contented](https://contented.dev) is a Markdown-based bundler for your documentation with pipeline driven authoring-oriented workflow to encourage developer authoring within its contextual Git repository.

-With a headless design of 1 config file `contented.config.mjs`, developers can start writing their [markdown content](04-markdown) and preview it on their localhost `contented write`.
+With a headless design of 1 config file `contented.config.mjs`, developers can start writing their [markdown content](04-markdown) and preview it on their localhost `contented generate --watch`.
 Choosing convention over configuration reduces HTML/UI clutter, allowing developers to focus on authoring.

 Authored content can be continuously delivered (CD) into a hosted static site (e.g., GitHub Pages/Netlify/Vercel) for preview `contented generate`.
 As code drift, so does documentation; this allows each pull request to have an